twalker7/tech-blog-14/README.md

 # tech-blog-14

-## PLACEHOLDER - intention to submit this assignment !
+## PLACEHOLDER - Intentions to resubmit this assignment at a later time!